 Maximum residue levels for dithiocarbamates

-EU proposes to amend MRLs for dithiocarbamates
+EU withdraws proposal to amend MRLs for dithiocarbamates

-Draft Commission Regulation amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for dithiocarbamates in or on certain products
+Withdrawn Draft Commission Regulation amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for dithiocarbamates in or on certain products

 Draft Annex